-- A video of the continuous performance lasting 30 minutes. - A plan and evaluation of a performance.
-The plan and evaluation should include: - The rationale for the pieces chosen, including the technical skills to be demonstrated and the theme. - A description of the preparation/rehearsal for the performance. - Identification of own technical strengths and areas for development with reference to specific elements of the performance. - An evaluation of the performance itself.
+- A video of the continuous performance to a live audience, lasting 20 minutes - A plan and evaluation of your performance.
+This should include: - The rationale for the pieces chosen, including the technical skills to be demonstrated and the theme. - A description of the preparation/rehearsal for the performance - Identification of own technical strengths and areas for development with reference to specific elements of the performance - An evaluation of the performance itself